Alma, New Brunswick

-Alma is an unincorporated community in the parish of Alma, Albert County, New Brunswick, Canada.
-It held village status prior to 2023.
+Alma is a disincorporated Village in Fundy Albert, New Brunswick, Canada.
+It resides in the territorial divisions of parish of Alma, Albert County.
 Alma is centered on the small delta of the Upper Salmon River and Cleveland Brook, where they empty into Salisbury Bay.

 The headquarters of Fundy National Park is in Alma West, making tourism a major part of the local economy.
 Fishing, of lobster and scallops, is another primary economic activity.

 History

 The settlement, known as Salmon River Settlement, began in earnest as the lumbering trade took root with the exchange of land-grant title, and construction of a sawmill on the Upper Salmon River by its new owners.
 Prior to this, Loyalist John Coffin, who held the land grant, caused frustration for would-be settlers because of his absence.
 Thus began the most vibrant period in the community's history.

-The Parish of Alma was created surrounding the community in 1856, commemorating the then-recent Battle of Alma during the Crimean war.
+The Parish of Alma was created surrounding the community in 1856, commemorating the then-recent Battle of Alma during the Crimean War.
 The Village municipality incorporated in 1966 following sweeping changes that disbanded county councils.
 18 years earlier, the federal government had expropriated land in the village and parish west of the Upper Salmon River for the creation of Fundy National Park.
 Many homes were relocated east of the river as lumber barons gave way to the new land managers, the Parks Canada Agency.
 In addition to tourism related to the park, lobster and scallop fishing are an important industry based out of Alma's tidal harbour.

-On 1 January 2023, Alma amalgamated with the villages of Hillsborough and Riverside-Albert and parts of five local service districts to form the new village of Fundy Albert.
-The community's name remains in official use.
+On 1 January 2023, Alma was amalgamated with the villages of Hillsborough and Riverside-Albert and parts of nine local service districts to form the municipal area called Fundy Albert.
+"Alma" continues to be the name of the former Village of Alma community.